intro: As the year 2014 quickly approaches, another memorable year full of incredible news and remarkable people comes to an end.

 In politics, Mayor of Toronto Rob Ford joined the list of shame after admitting that he used crack cocaine, and Anthony Weiner, who used the online alias "Carlos Danger" lost the New York City mayoral election and his honor after new allegations of him sexting women emerged.

-As Russia prepares for the 2014 Winter Olympics, the entire country made the dishonor roll for its anti-gay laws.
+As Russia prepares for the 2014 Winter Olympics, the entire country made the dishonor roll for its anti-gay laws. media: 21238778

-The year 2013 proved social media is here to stay for good -- and not so good.
+quicklist: 7 category: 13 Unforgettable Things About 2013 title: 7.
+The Power of Social Media text: The year 2013 proved social media is here to stay for good -- and not so good.

 Maybe the strongest statement about the power of social media was made when the pope signed on to Twitter this year for the first time ever.
 Social media also played a significant role in international affairs, when cellphone images showed what appeared to be a chemical weapons attack in Syria.